-Students will study healthy eating with a focus on key nutrients and their functions in addition to using nutrition calculators to calculate nutrient quantities provided by ingredients.
-A project to develop a healthy and nutritious snack product will also be undertaken providing new skills along with introducing new ingredients.
-Students will have the opportunity to tweak these recipes to meet the needs of certain groups of people in developing their own final product.
+Students will study healthy eating with a focus on key nutrients, their functions in addition to using nutrition calculators to calculate nutrient quantities provided by ingredients.
+A project to develop a healthy and nutritious snack product will also be undertaken, incorporating a beans based filling, sauce, salad and bread.
+Providing new skills along with introducing new ingredients.
+Students will have the opportunity to tweak these recipes to meet the needs of certain groups of people in developing the product.
 Skills learnt will be further developed and practised with a variety of recipes that introduce key concepts studied at GCSE such as pastries and starches as a thickening agent.